diannosaur/bookme/README.md

 - fix linting errors
 - find a good react library for form submission which includes inline validation
 - add authenticaion mechanism
 - replace bootstrap cdn with app native css
+- use a time converter library like `luxon` to handle time conversion more robustly